 The number of adult supervisors should be based upon the age of students, duration of the trip, safety considerations, and nature of activities planned.
 Students should be under the direct supervision of a staff member or adult supervisor.
-Sukawt Al-Mansouri maintains a list of those adult chaperones who are already approved.
-She can help you contact possible chaperones.
-Be sure to discuss any questions about adequate supervision with the Principal.
+Be sure to discuss any questions about adequate supervision with Lance.
 A district staff member shall accompany students on field trips.